MicrosoftDocs/defender-docs/defender-endpoint/mac-troubleshoot-netext-mde.md

 ## Intune method

-The following sections describe how to set up a device group, exclude it from the NetExt configuration, and then assign the existing configuration to your new device group.
+The following sections describe how to set up a new "Devices with NetExt disabled" device group, exclude it from the NetExt configuration, and then assign the existing configuration to your new device group.

-### Create a device group for affected devices
+### Create a device group called "Devices with NetExt disabled"

 1. In the [Intune admin center](https://intune.microsoft.com), select **Groups**, and then select **New group**.